-Where to place the metal raised garden bed?
+Where to place the metal raised garden beds?

-We don't have to worry about weeds growing around it if we put it directly on the concrete ground.
-After being exposed to sunlight, the concrete floor will be hot enough to warm up the soil in the garden bed, accelerating plant growth, especially in the spring and winter.
+We don't need to worry about weeds growing around the garden beds if we put them directly on the concrete ground.
+And after being exposed to sunlight, the concrete floor will warm up the soil in the garden bed, accelerating plant growth, especially in the spring and winter.
 But what if the weed seeds are carried into the garden bed by birds?
 That's how mulch works.
 You can read about our multiple choices for applying organic mulch.

-Putting it on soil or grass is the most popular method for gardeners because it allows the microbes in the garden bed to exchange with the microbes in the grass or soil, allowing plant roots to grow downward.
-However, if you need to put it directly on the grass, be aware that the grass at the bottom may have a potential pest and disease hazard, so remove it first.
-In many products by Vegega, an 8" high metal raised garden bed is preferred to be placed on soil or grass for more growing space.
+Putting the garden beds on soil or grass is the most popular method for gardeners because it allows the microbes in the garden bed to exchange with the microbes in the grass or soil and the plant roots can also grow downward.
+However, if you need to put it directly on the grass, be aware that the grass at the bottom may have a potential pest and disease hazard, so remove the original grass first.

-Factors to consider when placing a garden bed
+Factors to consider when placing a metal garden bed

 It is not a good idea to place a garden bed in a vent or in a low, wet area.
 If you put the beds in those places, you may consider that a strong wind can easily blow off the branches and leaves on the garden beds.
 And also, the low, wet area can easily cause water to stagnate or the soil to stay soggy.
 So, choosing a broad and dry area is the best option.

-Generally, we can choose to water manually, or we can install an irrigation system or a pull water pipe to water.
+In general, we can choose to water manually by the kettle, or we can install an irrigation system or pull the pipe to water.
 But either way, being relatively close to the water source is more convenient for irrigation, isn't it?

-We don't have to worry about the remaining pest problems if it's placed directly on the concrete ground.
-However, if it is placed on land or grass, it is necessary to consider whether there has previously been a pest problem in this location, and before placing a raised bed over it, cleaning that area of weeds is effective in inhibiting the pest problem.
-If you've had this problem before, think about changing the location or fixing the issue before putting in the garden bed.
+We don't have to worry about the remaining pest problems on the ground if it's placed on concrete.
+However, if it is placed on soil or grass, it is necessary to consider whether there has previously been a pest problem in this location and before placing a garden bed over it, cleaning that area of weeds is effective in inhibiting the pest problem.
+If you've had this problem before, think about changing the location or fixing the issue before putting the garden bed on it.

-For most of Vegega's metal raised garden bed kits, it doesn't matter where they are placed as long as they are securely placed.
+For most of metal raised garden beds, it doesn't matter where they are placed as long as they are securely placed.
 Some of these restrictions are for the gardener's future convenience and efficiency.